Mental Health Facilities Orlando, FL

 Central Florida Behavioral Hospital

 Central Florida Behavioral Hospital is a mental health treatment center in Orlando, Florida, located at 6601 Central Florida Parkway, part of the 32821 zip code.
-Central Florida Behavioral Hospital provides hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Central Florida Behavioral Hospital also offers behavior modification, psychotropic medication and cognitive behavioral therapy to young adults, children / adolescents and seniors 65 or older.
-Central Florida Behavioral Hospital supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
-Central Florida Behavioral Hospital also provides mentoring/peer support/consumer-run services, family psychoeducation and illness management and recovery.
+Central Florida Behavioral Hospital provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
+Central Florida Behavioral Hospital also offers electroconvulsive therapy, behavior modification and group therapy to seniors 65 or older, children / adolescents and adults.
+Central Florida Behavioral Hospital supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with PTSD.
+Central Florida Behavioral Hospital also provides mentoring/peer support/consumer-run services, family psychoeducation and diet and exercise counseling.

 Learn More